gvwilson/sensibleadventures/nardica/nardica.md

 "*Ta ma dé*," Wales swore.

-His drone plummeted toward the sea floor as the *Taroona*'s torpedoes closed in.
+His drone plummeted toward the sea floor as the *Taroona*'s torpedoes closed in, finally able to get a lock on their target from its trail in the water.
 "C'mon c'mon c'mon," Iffy pleaded, not realizing she was speaking aloud.